Something Extra Preschool & Childcare

 Quality Care and Development Programs

 We take providing the highest quality care for your child very seriously.
 In order to provide the highest quality services for you and your child we have implemented a number of programs to make sure our staff has the latest training, parents are informed, the children are assessed to make sure they are getting the individual attention and support they need to succeed.
-We work closely with the Sacramento County Department of Education (SCOE) in the Quality Rating Improvement System to make sure we have the latest tools and resources available so that children at Something Extra have the best start possible.
+We work closely with the Sacramento County Department of Education (SCOE) in the Quality Rating Improvement System and with Child Action to make sure we have the latest tools and resources available so that children at Something Extra have the best start possible.

 Here are just some of the things we do to help your child be successful: